A Look at Each Vaccine: Diphtheria, Tetanus and Pertussis Vaccines

 The Tdap vaccine is also recommended for all adolescents 11 or 12 years old.

 Do the benefits of the diphtheria vaccine outweigh its risks?

 Diphtheria is an extremely rare cause of disease in the United States.
-Over the past 20 years there have been only about 25 cases of diphtheria causing five deaths.
+Over the past 20 years there have been only about 15 cases of diphtheria and fewer than five deaths.
 The last death from diphtheria in the United States was in 2003.
 Most cases of diphtheria are imported; in fact, there have been no cases in U.S. residents since 1999.
 On the other hand, the diphtheria vaccine has no serious side effects.
 So although the risk of disease and death from diphtheria is very small, the risk of severe adverse reactions or death from the diphtheria vaccine is zero.
-In addition, drops in immunization rates in Eastern Europe and Russia taught us how quickly outbreaks of diphtheria can return.
+In addition, drops in immunization rates in other parts of the world have taught us how quickly outbreaks of diphtheria can return.
 For these reasons, the benefits of the diphtheria vaccine outweigh its risks.

 Do the benefits of the tetanus vaccine outweigh its risks?

 Although tetanus bacteria are everywhere, tetanus is an uncommon cause of disease in the United States.
 But it’s probably not as rare as you may think.
-Between 2006 and 2011, an average of 24 cases of tetanus was reported each year in the United States with four or five deaths.
+Between 2006 and 2016, an average of 28 cases of tetanus was reported each year in the United States with three or four deaths.
 On the other hand, although the tetanus vaccine can be a very rare cause of a short-lived allergic reaction called "anaphylaxis," the tetanus vaccine does not cause death.
 Therefore, the benefits of the tetanus vaccine outweigh its risks.
 In addition, because most of the disease and death from tetanus occur in the elderly, it is important to get booster immunizations every 10 years.